programmable-logic-tools/spartan-doc/Spartan6-bitstream-format.md

 ## Configuration memory frames

-Each tile on a Spartan6-series FPGA is associated dedicated configuration memory, called "frame", that configures the function of that tile.
+Each tile on a Spartan6-series FPGA is associated dedicated configuration memory, that configures the function of that tile.
+The configuration memory consists of frames, which can only be erased and written as a whole.

-Most frames consist of 65x 16-bit words = 1040 bits [[UG380 v2.10, p.97]](http://www.xilinx.com/support/documentation/user_guides/ug380.pdf)
+Most frames consist of 65x 16-bit words [[UG380 v2.10, p.97]](http://www.xilinx.com/support/documentation/user_guides/ug380.pdf).

-(TODO: Create list of tile types with frame sizes).
-The meaning of each individual bit in a frame depends on the tile type.
+The size of a frame is always 130 Byte and carries mainly the configuration for the primitives (e.g., 8 bytes per CLB) [[Koch et al. Demonstration Paper]](https://www.duo.uio.no/bitstream/handle/10852/8851/fpt10koch_demo.pdf).

+* CLB: 31 frames
+* DSP48: 23 frames
+* BRAM: 24 frames

 ## Configuration command sequence